 It is the discipline of consistent personal character refinement.
-Our greatest Mussar Master, Messiah Yeshua, taught us how we should bear good fruit as a demonstration of the Spirit operating in our lives and our love for God being lived out from day to day.
+Our greatest Mussar Master, Messiah Yeshua (Jesus), taught us how we should bear good fruit as a demonstration of the Spirit operating in our lives and our love for God being lived out from day to day.

 What is Mussar?

-If you are concerned about what it is , you might be surprised to learn that the word “Mussar” appears in the Bible 51 times, with over half of them in the book of Proverbs.
+The word “Mussar” appears in the Bible 51 times in Hebrew, with over half of them in the book of Proverbs.

-The basic premise behind this centuries’ old practice is that it is not enough to learn that it is important to show loving-kindness to another person or to learn that patience is a virtue.
-That “head” knowledge does not give you the Middot (spiritual traits) of loving-kindness or patience.
+The basic premise behind this centuries-old practice is that it is not enough to learn that it is important to show loving-kindness to another person or to learn that patience is a virtue.
+That “head” knowledge does not give you the traits of loving-kindness or patience.
 Learning ABOUT kindness does not make us more kind.
 Learning about patience does not make us more patient.

-But working on our “spiritual curriculum” (those things in life you are called to which, Dr. Alan Morinis says “What I have learned from Mussar is that each of us comes into life with a curriculum.
-We are free to ignore or even deny that curriculum, as the prophet Jonah tried to do”, where you not only learn about the Middot but learn which ones you are strong in and which ones you need a little more work on (hello…patience here for me!!) and working through this with others while you share your stories and your own difficulties not only helps you come together as a community but it helps you to strengthen those traits in yourself AND in others.
+But working on our “spiritual curriculum” and working through this with others while you share your stories and your own difficulties not only helps you come together as a community but it helps you to strengthen those traits in yourself AND in others.

 Sarah Friedson says “What I am calling your curriculum shows up most clearly in issues that repeatedly challenge you.
 I’m talking about the behaviors that dunk you in the same soup, time and time again.”